hoangtommy/dungeonGame/README.md

-Basic text game practicing object oriented programming using ruby
+A few exercises and fun programs to practice object oriented programming principles